EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 This document refers also to the following terminology.

 * Keying material: data that is necessary to establish and maintain secure communication among member of a multicast group.
-This includes, for instance, keys, key pairs, and IVs {{RFC4949}}.
+This includes, for instance, keys and IVs {{RFC4949}}.

 * Group Manager (GM): entity responsible for creating a multicast group, establishing and provisioning security contexts among authorized group members, and managing the joining of new group members.
-A GM can be responsible for multiple multicast groups, while it is not required to be an actual group member and to take part in the group communication.
-The GM may also be responsible for renewing/updating security contexts and related keying material.
+A GM can be responsible for multiple multicast groups.
+Besides, a GM is not required to be an actual group member and to take part in the group communication.
+The GM is also responsible for renewing/updating security contexts and related keying material in the multicast groups of its competence.
+Each endpoint in a multicast group securely communicates with the respective GM.

 Any message exchange with the GM MUST be secured and based on different secure channels for different endpoints.

 * Multicaster: member of a multicast group that sends multicast CoAP messagges intended for all members of the group.
 In a 1-to-N multicast group, only a single multicaster transmits data to the group; in an M-to-N multicast group (where M and N do not necessarily have the same value), M group members are multicasters.

 * Listener: member of a multicast group that receives multicast CoAP messages when listening to the multicast IP address associated to the multicast group.
 A listener MAY reply back, by sending a unicast response message to the multicaster which has sent the multicast message.

+* Pure listener: member of a multicast group that is configured as listener and never replies back to multicasters after receiving multicast messages.

 * Group request: multicast CoAP request message sent by a multicaster in the group to all listeners in the group through multicast IP.

-* Group response: unicast CoAP response message sent back by a listener in the group as a response to a group request received from a multicaster.

 * Source authentication: evidence that a received message in the group originated from a specifically identified group member.
-This also provides assurances that the message was not tampered with by any other group member or an adversary outside the group.
+This also provides assurances that the message was not tampered with either by a different group member or by a non-group member.

 # Requirements # {#sec-requirements}